Cincinnati-Design-LAB/architour/src/content/buildings/mcmicken-school-of-design.md

 date_of_completion: "1862"
 style: Itanianate
 architect: William Walters
-significance: >-
-  Home of the  offices of Salmon P. Chase, he later became Chief Justice of the US Supreme Court.
 historic_status: Part of a cluster of 3 buildings added to the NRHP on July 15, 1983.
 ---

+Home of the offices of Salmon P. Chase, he later became Chief Justice of the US Supreme Court.